Resources | SCDPS Skip to main content

 How can I obtain a copy of my collision report (TR310)?

-This may be obtained through your local SCDMV office or the SCDMV website at http://scdmvonline.com/.
+This may be obtained through your local SCDMV office or the SCDMV Collision Reports webpage here.

 Please contact the South Carolina Highway Patrol Troop near you.
-You can find contact information on this webpage: https://scdps.sc.gov/schp/contact/troops.
+You can find the contact information for each Highway Patrol office at the SC Highway Patrol Troop Contact page here

 I need to find out where my vehicle was towed.

-If your vehicle was towed by an SCDPS Officer (Highway Patrol, State Transport Police or Bureau of Protective Services), you may contact the local Highway Patrol office: https://scdps.sc.gov/schp/contact/troops.
+If your vehicle was towed by an SCDPS Officer (Highway Patrol, State Transport Police or Bureau of Protective Services), you may contact the local Highway Patrol office.
+You can find the contact information for each Highway Patrol office at the SC Highway Patrol Troop Contact page here.
 However, please understand they may have to call the appropriate TCC (Telecommunications Center) to find this information.
 If you are towed by another law enforcement agency, we will not have this information.

 What is the law regarding carrying a weapon in SC?
 (CWP)

-The State Law Enforcement Division (SLED) handles all concealed weapons permits (CWPs) in the state of South Carolina.
-Please visit for the latest information: https://www.sled.sc.gov/cwp.html.
+The South Carolina Law Enforcement Division (SLED) handles all concealed weapons permits (CWPs) in the state of South Carolina.
+Please visit SLED's CWP webpage here for the latest information.
 SLED's CWP hotline is 803-896-7015 or you can email cwpquestions@sled.sc.gov.

 How do I obtain an FR-309 form?

 The FR309 is a form for the driver/owner of a vehicle to complete if your vehicle was involved in a collision of any kind and the collision was never reported to a law enforcement agency.
 SCHP cannot investigate collisions, after the fact, that were not reported to law enforcement.
-In this case, the motorist must complete the FR309 and submit to SCDMV. https://scdps.sc.gov/sites/scdps/files/Documents/schp/docs/FR-309 White Traffic Collision Report Form.pdf.
+In this case, the motorist must complete the FR309 and submit to SCDMV.
+You can download the FR309 form on the SCDMV website here

 What sort of career opportunities are available at SCDPS?

-To explore careers available at any of our DPS law enforcement agencies: South Carolina Highway Patrol (SCHP), State Transport Police (STP), or Bureau of Protective Services (BPS), please visit the careers page: https://scdps.sc.gov/careers.
-If you are interested in a career as a telecommunications operator, please visit: https://scdps.sc.gov/careers/telecom.
-If you are interested in available non-sworn/civilian positions, please go to this website: https://www.governmentjobs.com/careers/sc?keywords=DPS
+To explore careers available at any of our DPS law enforcement agencies: South Carolina Highway Patrol (SCHP), State Transport Police (STP), or Bureau of Protective Services (BPS), please visit the careers webpage here

 How do I submit a Freedom of Information Act (FOIA) request?

-The FOIA process is outlined on our website here: https://scdps.sc.gov/foia.
-You may e-mail the FOIA department at FOIA@scdps.gov.
+The FOIA process is outlined on our FOIA webpage here.
+You may also e-mail the FOIA office at FOIA@scdps.gov.

 Can State Transport Police enforce state traffic laws for non-commercial drivers?